dadrasarmin/rnaseq_quantification_kallisto_pipeline/README.md

 ## 5. Notes for development

 - I fixed the Kallisto version to `0.48.0` while `0.50.0` is available since I cannot update the conda environment on our server without root access.
 There is [an issue](https://github.com/pachterlab/kallisto/issues/399) with old conda environment and kallisto v0.50.0.
 If you have the right permissions, feel free to change it to the latest version.
-- Just a few days before I test this repo, there was an update and MultiQC could not work with Python 3.12.
-There will be a patch for it, but for the moment I fixed the python version for MultiQC to 3.11 as a quick solution.